TensLoRA: Tensor Alternatives for Low-Rank Adaptation: Experiments

 \subsection{Datasets}

-We investigated two datasets for both modalities (Vision and Language): DTD~\cite{cimpoi2014describing} and EuroSAT~\cite{helber2019eurosat} for Vision, and CoLA and MRPC for Language, both part of the GLUE benchmark~\cite{wang2018glue}.
+We evaluated our methods on four datasets across two modalities (Vision and Language): DTD~\cite{cimpoi2014describing} and EuroSAT~\cite{helber2019eurosat} for Vision, and CoLA and MRPC for Language, both part of the GLUE benchmark~\cite{wang2018glue}.
 These datasets were used in related work (FacT~\cite{jie2023fact} and CaRA~\cite{veeramachenenicanonical} for Vision, and LoTR~\cite{bershatsky2024lotr} and LoRTA~\cite{hounie2024lorta} for Language).
 All these datasets are used in a classification setting.